Understanding Hip Dysplasia

 Request a Free Evaluation

 Our team of clinical experts has extensive experience treating children with hip dysplasia.
-To find out if a hip brace is right for your child, reach out to us today to schedule a free consultation.
+To find out if a hip brace is right for your child, reach out to a Hanger Clinic Pediatric Specialist today to schedule a free consultation.